hlascelles/karina_personal_website/_posts/kitchen/2013-01-01-kale-squash-apple-salad.md

 * Preheat the oven to 200C.
 * Peel the butternut squash, chop it into cubes, coat them in olive oil.
 Bake until tender and starting to char on the corners, about 40min.
 * Meanwhile, remove the stems from the kale.
-Wash and dry the kale.
-Chop it into bite size pieces.
+Wash and dry the kale, and chop it finely.
 * Make the dressing - place olive oil, vinegar, mustard and salt in a small glass jar.
 Close the lid and shake violently.
 * Mix the kale with the dressing by hand, massage it well.
 * Peel the apples, chop them into cubes.